Floating Point

 Single precision32823127if tradeoff of precision/range for size/speed makes sense

-Half precision1651015graphics, deep learning where speed matters much more than precision/range
+Half precision1651015graphics, deep learning where speed matters much more than precision and/or range

 bfloat161687127